How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-Example 2: The Short Enthusiastic Reply
+Example 2: The Short & Warm Reply

 Review: "Great service, will definitely come back!"